dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-one.markdown

 ```

-Most times, we use PHP with other extensions such as MySQL, PDO, openssl etc. You can use **phpbrew** to build your PHP environment with various variants like so:
+Most times, we use PHP with other extensions such as MySQL, PDO, OpenSSL etc. You can use **phpbrew** to build your PHP environment with various variants like so:

 ```bash